-International F1 Visa Student Criminal Defense Lawyer
+International F1 Visa Student Criminal Defense, DUI Lawyer

 If you are an international F1 visa student facing investigation, DUI or criminal charges, it could have a major impact on your ability to remain in the US as a student.

 International students are held to a higher standards than US citizens.
 For example, while marijuana use is legal for US citizens under California law, it is illegal for international students under Federal law.
 Even a minor crime or DUI first offense and student visas can be revoked which means you would be denied entry into the US.

 Arrests cause F1 visa revocation

 US Department of State policy authorizes consular officers to automatically revoke F1 visas for arrests for DUI and crimes.
 Depending on the arrest, consular posts can choose to revoke student visas by simply sending a mailed letter or email.